Tkwenan/Flashcards-App/README.md

 # Flashcard-App
-I built this app while learning the basics of JavaScript In this app, I use Express to build an flashcard app that can be used to review JavaScript concepts.
+I built this app while learning the basics of JavaScript.

+In this app, I use Express to build an flashcard app that can be used to review JavaScript concepts.
 The frontend is built using Pug templates.